-Number three, Lincoln Financial says that your medical condition is non-verifiable or based primarily on self-reported symptoms.
+Number 3: Lincoln Financial says that your medical condition is non-verifiable or based primarily on self-reported symptoms.

-Number four, your doctors didn’t return forms or questionnaires or attending physician statements to the insurance company that give opinions about your limitations.
+Number 4: Your doctors didn’t return forms or questionnaires or attending physician statements to the insurance company that give opinions about your limitations.

-Number five, the peer review physician hired by the insurance company issues a report stating that the peer review physician does not agree with the findings of your doctors.
+Number 5: The peer review physician hired by the insurance company issues a report stating that the peer review physician does not agree with the findings of your doctors.

-Number six, Lincoln Financial may review your medical records and conclude that you’re exaggerating your symptoms.
+Number 6: Lincoln Financial may review your medical records and conclude that you’re exaggerating your symptoms.

-Number seven, the insurance company hired a private investigator to conduct video surveillance and they’re gonna argue that the video surveillance is inconsistent with your purported limitations.
+Number 7: The insurance company hired a private investigator to conduct video surveillance and they’re gonna argue that the video surveillance is inconsistent with your purported limitations.

-Number eight, you’d better believe that the insurance company is reviewing your social media, for example, Twitter, Facebook, Instagram, LinkedIn, and they may point out that some of your posts are inconsistent with your disabilities.
+Number 8: You’d better believe that the insurance company is reviewing your social media, for example, Twitter, Facebook, Instagram, LinkedIn, and they may point out that some of your posts are inconsistent with your disabilities.

-Number nine, they may deny your claim due to missed deadlines.
+Number 9: They may deny your claim due to missed deadlines.
 So, for example, A, the initial application was filed too late.
 B, your proof of loss in support of your claim was too late, or C, you did not file an appeal in time, typically within 180 days.